Validation

 [a-zA-Z] Checks that the entry is text only, with no numbers or special characters.

 \d+(\.\d\d)?
-Checks that the entry contains either a whole number or a decimal with exactly 2 digits after the decimal point.
+Checks that the entry contains either a whole number or a decimal with exactly two digits after the decimal point.

-[^£$€¢] Checks that the entry contains any character other than those that follow the ^ character.
+[^£$€¢] Checks that the entry contains any characters other than those that follow the ^ character.
 This example excludes the following currency symbols: £ $ € ¢.

 ([^£$€¢])(\d+(\.\d\d)?)
-Checks that the entry contains either a whole number or a decimal with exactly 2 digits after the decimal point, and excludes the following currency symbols: £ $ € ¢.
+Checks that the entry contains either a whole number or a decimal with exactly two digits after the decimal point.
+Excludes the following currency symbols: £ $ € ¢.

-[+]\d{9,15} Checks that the entry consists of between 9 and 15 digits and begins with a plus sign.
+[+]\d{9,15} Checks that the entry consists of between nine and 15 digits and begins with a plus sign.
 Useful for validating telephone numbers in international format.

 ([12]\d{3}-(0[1-9]|1[0-2])-(0[1-9]|[12]\d|3[01])) Checks that the entry is a date in the format YYYY-MM-DD.